-I wondered what life might be like I could just remove all the layers and view the world without filters.
+I wondered what life might be like if I could just remove all the layers and view the world without filters.
 If only I could do this, I would be able to comprehend undeniable truth.
 But then I thought further: such a person could have experienced no part of the world; they would have no discernment.
 Such an existence would be even simpler than the way a newborn baby sees the world: with purity but no understanding.
 This way of knowing would be at the cost of all worldliness.

 So, each onion-layer is there for a reason.
 When each layer first came into being it may have served an important purpose; maybe it never did.
 Perhaps a layer arrived accidentally, or as a protection strategy; some layers are likely to be old programming—societal expectations, dogma, or someone else’s good or bad intention.
 Such layers may have never served us.

 At that retreat I didn’t have any answers, or any safe way to approach and assess the layers of my onion.
 I could just see them impacting how I viewed myself and the world beyond, and not all seemed to be serving my highest good.
 It was only after I had learned Reiki that I found I had the tool I needed.
 Reiki helped me understand that the valuable question is not how a layer came into being (do we really need to know?); what matters is, does it serve me now?